saran-sankar/InstaMemer/README.md

 # InstaMemer
 Automatically post reddit memes to Instagram

-Step 1: Get your instagram user id and user access token using your Facebook developer account
+Step 1: Get your Instagram user id and user access token using your Facebook developer account

 Step 2: Configue these in config.py